tartiflette/tartiflette/docs/plugins/use-a-plugin.md

         {
             "name": "tartiflette_plugin_time_it",
             "config": {
-                "foo": "bar"
+                "foo": "bar",
-            }
+            },
-        }
+        },
-    ]
+    ],
 )
 ```

-> Some plugins need config, some don't.
+> Some plugins need configuration, some don't.
 Be sure to have a look at their respective documentation.